Non‑Academic Requirements for Health Sciences

 Time requirement

-In addition to courses taken in the regular academic year, there is a required 8-10 week clinical practicum in May through June at the end of years one, two and three.
+In addition to courses taken in the regular academic year, there is there is a required 8-10 week clinical practicum between May and August at the end of years one, two and three.

 During the clinical practicum, students may be required to work evenings, nights and weekends.
 Placements for clinical practicums are arranged by the Clinical Coordinator.